dougeby/IntuneDocs/intune/kiosk-settings.md

 - **User logon type**: The apps you add run as the user account you enter.
 Your options:

-  - **Auto logon (Windows 10 version 1803 and later)**: The end user isn't prompted to enter any credentials, similar to a guest account.
+  - **Auto logon (Windows 10 version 1803 and later)**: For kiosks in public-facing environments that don't require the user to logon, similar to a guest account.
 This setting uses the [AssignedAccess CSP](https://docs.microsoft.com/windows/client-management/mdm/assignedaccess-csp).
-  - **Local user account**: Enter the local (to the device) user account or the Azure AD account (Azure AD domain\user@contoso.com) to run the apps.
-For kiosks in public-facing environments, a user with the least privilege (such as the local standard user account) should be used.
+  - **Local user account**: Enter the local (to the device) user account.
+The account you enter is used to sign in to the kiosk.

 - **Application type**: Select **Store app**.